 Vacancies are a nuisance every landlord can relate to because they’re a certainty in the world of real estate.
 However, they don’t have to last long and infringe on your profits when you use the right tactics.
 While your marketing goes a long way in getting you new tenants, sometimes vacancies are due to your rental value–or, more accurately, lack of value.
-Too many landlords make the mistake of not upgrading their rentals, so they struggle with months of vacancy and miss out on opportunities to charge higher rent.
+Too many landlords make the mistake of not upgrading their rentals, and as KeyrenterArkansas.com warns, they struggle with months of vacancy and miss out on opportunities to charge higher rent.

 But if you’d like to convert your rental into a space that generates leads online and offline, read to the end.
 This article reveals 6 sustainable home improvement ideas to increase rental value.